 Department in collaboration with the child’s primary care provider.
 Nursing management includes such activities as a home visit (for lead levels > 20 mcg/dL) to conduct a health, developmental, environmental, social and dietary assessment and to develop a plan of care.
 The nurse will also provide the family with home assessment information and lead exposure prevention strategies for parents and children.
 The nurse may refer a family to community and state resources, e.g the Michigan Childhood Lead Poisoning and Prevention Program ( https://www.michigan.gov/mdhhs/safety-injury-prev/environmental-health/topics/mitracking/childhood-lead ) Michigan Lead Safe Home Program (https://www.michigan.gov/mileadsafe/learn/lead-and-your-health ) and/or Ionia County Early On for child developmental assessment (https://www.ioniaisd.org/ ).
 Exposure to lead contamination constitutes a serious health hazard to children and therefore a coordinated and systematic follow-up is necessary.

 If you have questions please call the Ionia County Health Department at 616-527-5341 and ask to speak

-with or leave a message for a call back from Chris Simon, RN.
+with or leave a message for a call back from the lead poisoning nurse.